PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

 **Examples:**
 - Using rare resources to create a strong tool.
 - An accessory that heals the player, but takes away energy or some other resource.
-- Armor that grants a ton of defense, but makes the player slow.
+- Creating a weapon that has a damage type that is strong against some enemies, and weak against others.

 # Little Details